Prediction

 Test 2: LISA Angular Channels

-Configuration: LISA’s three arms at form three independent Michelson-equivalent channels via Time Delay Interferometry (TDI).
+Configuration: LISA’s three arms at form three Michelson-equivalent channels via Time Delay Interferometry (TDI).

 Test 3: LIGO-Virgo-KAGRA Network (Stochastic Background Search)

-The existing gravitational wave detector network can search for an isotropic stochastic background.
-The holographic noise contributes a correlated signal between co-located detectors (if any) but is suppressed between separated detectors at high frequency.
+The existing gravitational-wave detector network can search for an isotropic stochastic background.
+Holographic noise contributes a correlated signal between co-located detectors but, by Theorem 8.1, zero correlation between separated detectors at leading order — stronger than the causality-only cutoff and independent of the causality coherence frequency .

 Test 4: Next-Generation Dedicated Experiment